Flores-JassoLab/ExtendAlign/README.md

 * Supports DNA, RNA, or DNA  vs RNA alignments

-* Results report include info about queries with no alignment hits
+* Results include info about queries with no alignment hits

 * Extend Align percent identity recalculation is reported relative to query length